tringuyen1086/AverageTemperatures/README.md

 ## Description

 Calculate the average temperatures in both Fahrenheit and Celsius
 * Converting temperatures in the given Fahrenheit to Celsius
 * Display the conversion of temperature from Fahrenheit to Celsius
 * Calculate and display the average temperatures in Fahrenheit and Celsius
+* Calculate and display the number of days below, at, or above the average temperatures

 ## Built With
 * [x] Java